Gotstyle Champions Canadian Fashion in Shifting Retail Market

 Premium burger chain announces six new GTA locations through 2026, creating 400+ jobs while expanding from downtown Toronto to suburban markets across the region.

-Report: Discount Grocery Expansion Dominates Toronto Retail Market for 2025
+Discount Grocery Expansion Is Dominating the Toronto Retail Market in 2025

 No Frills leads urban push with multiple new locations as Canadian grocers focus on value-oriented growth